celsworth/lxp-bridge/doc/inputs.md

   # Power factor of mains AC feed?
   "pf": 1.0,

-  # Voltage of EPS (R).
+  # Voltage of EPS (phase R).
 This is the only one used for 1-phase setups
   "v_eps_r": 245.7,
-  # Voltage of EPS (S).
+  # Voltage of EPS (phase S).
 Only relevant for 3-phase, otherwise it tends to float
   "v_eps_s": 307.2,
-  # Voltage of EPS (T).
+  # Voltage of EPS (phase T).
 Only relevant for 3-phase, otherwise it tends to float
   "v_eps_t": 2875.2,

   # Frequency of EPS, in Hz